dievilz/dvlsh/README.md

 ## 🧭 Core Philosophy

+  > [Grug](https://grugbrain.dev/) like Unix philosophy, Grug want to spread it so world be better place, Grug remain hopeful.

 * **POSIX-compliant**, Ksh-compatible shell
-* Written entirely in **Zig**, with modules designed to be cleanly testable and maintainable
+* Written entirely in **Zig ⚡️**, with modules designed to be cleanly testable and maintainable
 * Clear separation between core shell, plugins, CLI, configuration, and runtime state
+* Support for several config file formats, may end up just supporting one lol
+* Built-in plugin API so if a feature is wanted, it can be added quickly.
 * Emphasis on **interactive shell UX**: modern prompt, autosuggestions, syntax highlighting, and more
+* Always ready for customization.
+New prompt?
+Just type `:reload-prompt`...
+New session behavior?
+Just type `:reload-config`
+* Live session monitoring on demand.
+No more subshells for debugging/tracing
-* No fallback or automatic behaviors: user must opt-in explicitly to advanced features.
+* No fallback or automatic behaviors: user must opt-in explicitly to advanced features

 ---

-## 🧱 Architecture Summary (v1 + v3 combined)
+## 🧱 Architecture Draft

 ```plaintext
 src/